jfmoyen/graphTemplates/README.md

 templateElements hold graphical information (colour, line type…).
 They can be formatted, during parsing, using json fields and well as user options – see ?jsonDiagramFormat and ?templateElement.

+## Experimental support for plates

+Plates (as used in GCDkit) are included in version 0.3.
+Since the plate templates have not been developped yet, the plate routines have not been fully debugged and should be regarded as experimental, at best.

 <!-- devtools::build_readme() -->